Find the Perfect Sponsor For Your Next Event

 First and foremost - utilize free networking tools such as LinkedIn, Alignable and Facebook.
 You can also ask mutual friends to connect you with prospects.
 When you are reaching out to potential sponsors, keep it simple, clear, and concise.

 Don’t stop the ball from rolling after the event ends.

 The event is over and you’re beginning to evaluate the success of the event.
 Everyone came and exchanged business cards - now what?
 Our goal is to try to make the line of communication easy and accessible.
 Make sure you share contact lists so the attendees will be able to access numbers and emails they might not have received at the event.
-Not only does this help the members, it also gives your sponsors additional brand awareness (making them happy campers).
+Not only does this help the members, but it also gives your sponsors additional brand awareness (making them happy campers).

 Fulfill the agreement you made with your sponsors.

-The sponsorship agreement could include a logo on your website, full membership information disclosure, branding on your social media platform, a shoutout on Instagram etc. Make sure you check the box and do exactly what you agreed to and possibly more!
+The sponsorship agreement could include a logo on your website, full membership information disclosure, branding on your social media platform, a shoutout on Instagram, etc. Make sure you check the box and do exactly what you agreed to and possibly more!
 Frequently mentioning your sponsor in interpersonal and business conversations can help keep your sponsor happy, engaged, and excited to participate in your upcoming events.